twitocode/Tantalum/content/Serene.md

 	- Serene should be a small platform that can help people with their mental health struggles.
 People should feel less overwhelmed in their life when they can document and learn about their struggles.

 - **Key Business Goals:** What are the primary objectives this project aims to achieve?
-	-
+	- A very cheap subscription (if possible a $1/month) that is actually useful.
+It’s just me working on it I am not Jeff Bezos.

 - **Target Audience:** Who will be using this application?
-	1. Students
+	1. **HIGH PRIORITY** - Highschool and University Students
-	2. Everyone else
+	2. **LOW PRIORITY** - Everyone else

 - **Scope Definition:** What's in and what's out for this initial phase/version?
+	- MVP
 	    -

 ---